At which points in a compressed air system, pressure sensor are used?

 Finally, the most important pressure measurement is at the point of use.
 In the end, the machines and processes driven by the compressed air are the system components which will define the pressure needed.

 How can a pressure measurement indicate filter life-time and prevent production failings?

 Modern filters in compressed air systems are equipped with an analog differential pressure gauge directly at the filter.
-This shows the pressure drop over the filter, typically having a colored gauge, where it's indicated if the differential pressure is in a valid range.
+This shows the pressure drop over the filter., Typically the filter are equipped with a colored gauge, where it's indicated if the differential pressure is in a valid range.
 The problem is, that this analog gauge must be checked by an operator on a regular basis, otherwise a rising pressure drop would never be notified.

 Another downside is, that if the filter will be used up more and more, it will create a bigger pressure drop over the time.
-This will happen until the filter breaks through, suddenly the analog gauge will show a minimal pressure drop, which indicates it's in good conditions, but actually the filter has no function at all.
+This will happen until the filter breaks through, suddenly the analog gauge will show a minimal pressure drop.
+This indicates that the filter is in good conditions, but actually has no function at all.
 Only with a pressure measurement connected to a data logger or monitoring solution, before and after the filter, users can rely on automatic alarms when the pressure drop gets bigger.

 At the same time they can see in the measurement curve, if the filter did break through, as they will see a rising differential pressure which then suddenly drops, a clear indicator of a broken filter.

 How can a pressure monitoring ensure a safe and reliable production process?

 Keeping the pressure in the defined range is the key to a reliable and safe compressed air process.
 The compressed air consumer can only operate, if the pressure is within the specifications.
 In many cases, machines fail or have higher failure rates when the pressure is not in the needed range.

 Only with a constant pressure monitoring and alarm indications, compressed air operators can ensure that machines won't stop working or productions are not interrupted.